Forget These Failed Prophecies and Predictions for 2017 — It’s Time to Heed What’s Really True

 HERE WE GO AGAIN

-Two simple points we can see right off: practically no Christian agrees with him.
+First, here’s two simple points we can see right off: practically no Christian agrees with him.
 And he doesn’t say this was revealed to him in prayer.
 Also, by a Sept.
 16th Fox News report, note that he first said the world was going to end on Sept.
 23rd.
 Now he’s changed the story.
 How convenient.
 Meade had said there was to be a collision with a mysterious Planet X and Earth on Sept.
 23rd.
 Whoops!
 Didn’t happen.
 And NASA had said such a planet doesn’t exist.
 Meade’s predictions remind us of other false alarms.
 Remember Christian radio network owner Harold Camping saying the world was going to end in 2011?

 Now, in a Sept.
-25th Time magazine interview, Meade says the “real action” will begin October 15th and the Great Tribulation could start by the end of that or present month.
+25th Time magazine interview, Meade says the “real action” will begin October 15th and the Great Tribulation could start by the end of that month.
 OK, David Meade, you’re on.

 Bible prophecy is a huge subject.
 People in Bible times predicted things to happen and they did.
 Or will.
 Some said things were to happen for a certain duration and I’ll give you examples later.
 But they never gave specific starting and ending calendar dates.
-Jesus also made predictions.
+Also, Jesus also made predictions.
 So we can’t dismiss prophecy.

 2. God never uses astronomy or astrology as an authority for prophecy.
 Meade cites the positions of certain stars and constellations for his September 23rd, 2017 prediction.
 True, wise men followed a star to find Jesus’ birth place in Matthew 2, but that star was a guide for them only at that time and not an authority for anyone today.
 Star worship is rigorously forbidden in Deut.
 4:19, 12:2, 3.
 Astrologers are dismissed as prophets in Isa.
 47:13, 14: “You are wearied with your many counsels; let now the astrologers, those who prophesy by the stars, those who predict by the new moons, stand up and save you from what will come upon you.
 Behold, they are like stubble, fire burns them; …”